Afreda323/MovieQL/README.md

 # MovieQL
 This is a Koa and GraphQL backend that queries for movies from MovieDB.

+Just movies querying right now, more will be added later

 ### How to use:
 - Create a file called .env